NVIDIA/NeMo/tutorials/llm/llama-3/nemo2-sft-peft/README.rst

 ------------

 * System Configuration
-    * For SFT: access to at least 2 NVIDIA GPU with a cumulative memory of at least 80GB, for example: 2 x H100-80GB or 2 x A100-80GB.
+    * For SFT: access to at least 2 NVIDIA GPUs with a cumulative memory of at least 80GB, for example: 2 x H100-80GB or 2 x A100-80GB.
-    * For LoRA: access to at least 1 NVIDIA GPU with a cumulative memory of at least 80GB, for example: 1 x H100-80GB or 1 x A100-80GB.
+    * For LoRA: access to at least 1 NVIDIA GPUs with a cumulative memory of at least 80GB, for example: 1 x H100-80GB or 1 x A100-80GB.
     * A Docker-enabled environment, with `NVIDIA Container Runtime <https://developer.nvidia.com/container-runtime>`_ installed, which will make the container GPU-aware.

 * Software Requirements
     * Use the latest [NeMo Framework Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo/tags) .
 Note that you must be logged in to the container registry to view this page.
     * This notebook uses the container: `nvcr.io/nvidia/nemo:dev`.
+    * Get your Hugging Face [access token](https://huggingface.co/docs/hub/en/security-tokens), which will be used to obtain the tokenizer required during training.

 * NeMo 2.0 and NeMo-Run
-    * We will use NeMo 2.0 and NeMo-Run perform SFT and LoRA on Llama 3.
+    * We will use NeMo 2.0 and NeMo-Run to perform SFT and LoRA on Llama 3.
 Both are already available in the NeMo Framework Container.

 Start the NeMo Framework Container